-- Role dimensions vary according to the experience of the HLTA. - A level 1 HLTA, if they hold a specialist qualification, will guide teaching staff in this area.
-They will also brief and support new staff (including teachers) on the stage of development of pupils. - Written reports required from HLTAs are detailed and complicated especially if they are addressing complicated pupil needs. - A level 1 HLTA undertakes whole class supervision in the absence of the class teacher as required and according to the needs of the school. - Include size of school and number on roll.
+- Line management of up to 2-10 teaching assistants - Role dimensions vary according to the experience of the HLTA. - A level 2 HLTA will guide teaching staff in the area in which they hold a specialist qualification.
+They will also brief and support new staff (including teachers) on the stage of development of pupils. - Written reports required from HLTAs are detailed and complicated especially if they are addressing complicated pupil needs. - A level 2 HLTA undertakes whole class supervision in the absence of the class teacher as required and according to the needs of the school.

+Include size of school and number on roll.